kuoe0/vim-janitor/README.md

 ### `g:scavenger_auto_clean_up_on_write`

-Enable to clear multiple empty lines and trailling spaces when save files or not.
+Enable to clear multiple empty lines and trailing spaces when save files or not.

 - default value: `0`
 - value `1`: Clear multiple empty lines and trailing spaces when save files automatically.
 - value `0`: Do not clear multiple empty lines and trailing spaces when save files automatically.

+### `g:scavenger_auto_clean_up_trailing_spaces_only_added`

+Enable to clear trailing spaces on the current changes.
+Work with `g:scavenger_auto_clean_up_on_write` setting.

+- default value: `0`
+- value `1`: Clear trailing spaces on added lines when save files automatically.
+- value `0`: Clear ALL trailing spaces when save files automatically.